bergsantana/bergsantana/README.md

 ### Hi there 👋
-I'm a  Fullstack Js/Ts and a Information System student
+I'm a  Fullstack Developer and a Information System student

 #### Techs
  * Programming languages